My Time At TOMS Shoes

-I was undoubtedly bummed to see my Vaga-fam hit the road without me, but launching the wrap boot and the very first TOMS pop-up store proved to be an amazing experience.
+I was undoubtedly bummed to see my Vaga-fam hit the road without me, but launching a new product, the wrap boot, and opening the very first TOMS pop-up store proved to be an amazing experience.
 I left my adventure of a lifetime with TOMS to pursue another opportunity, but I took with me a flaming passion to build best-in-class brands that give customers what they want (or need) when they want (or need) it, and an unquenchable desire to grow communities that share life through conversations and adventures on social media and beyond.

 “Walk with the dreamers, the believers, the courageous, the cheerful, the planners, the doers,

 the successful people with their heads in the clouds and their feet on the ground.
 Let their spirit ignite a fire within you to leave this world better than when you found it...”